News & press

 An insightful interview was conducted with cofounder Olivier Daigle that adequately summarizes his education and scientific background before designing the revolutionary EMCCD controller, the technology behind Nüvü Camēras.

-Within a month after the creation of Nüvü Camēras, La Presse, a Montreal-based newspaper, issued an article recounting cofounder Olivier Daigle’s passion and motivation for designing the most sensitive EMCCD imaging system.
+Within a month after the creation of Nüvü Camēras, La Presse, a Montreal-based newspaper, issued a portrait recounting cofounder Olivier Daigle’s passion and motivation for designing the most sensitive EMCCD imaging system.

 A mere few weeks following the foundation of Nüvü Camēras, a press release recounting the history and inspiring motivation behind cofounder Olivier Daigle’s innovative design of a novel EMCCD camera was published.